This advice applies to England. Change country

 If you live in Scotland and you are being made redundant, you can get help under a Scottish Government initiative called Partnership Action for Continuing Employment, or PACE for short.

-PACE is being delivered by Skills Development Scotland.
+PACE is delivered by Skills Development Scotland.
 Help available includes help with finding work, applying for jobs, finding training and careers advice.
+You can contact PACE at 0800 917 8000, or visit the My World of Work web page for employees affected by redundancy at www.myworldofwork.co.uk.

 The Money Advice Service has produced a free guide to redundancy.
 It is available from its website at www.moneyadviceservice.org.uk.